ashish-gehani/OCCAM/README.md

 OCCAM currently works fine on Linux, OS X, and FreeBSD.
 You will need an installation of llvm-3.5.
-If you need to generate application bitcode, you will want to install the pip package [wllvm](https://github.com/SRI-CSL/whole-program-llvm.git).
+If you need to generate application bitcode, you will want to install wllvm, either from the the pip [package](https://pypi.python.org/pypi/wllvm/) or the GitHub [repository](https://github.com/SRI-CSL/whole-program-llvm.git).

 Building and Installing
 =======================